freedomofpress/securedrop/docs/network_firewall.rst

    default in pfSense, so you don't need to add explicit rules (iptables ``LOGNDROP``) for that.
 #.
 Since some of the rules are almost identical except for whether they
-   allow traffic from the App Server or the Monitor Server, you can use the "add a new rule based on this one" button to save time creating a copy of the rule on the other interface.
+   allow traffic from the *Application Server* or the *Monitor Server*, you can use the "add a new rule based on this one" button to save time creating a copy of the rule on the other interface.
 #.
 If you are troubleshooting connectivity, the firewall logs can be